SLD Data Distribution in the System Landscape

 One hint might be helpful when using CTS+ in this scenario: Import of business systems does require that software components and technical systems used in the imported business systems are available in the target SLD.
 Usually the technical systems are available in the SLD of the production area (see SLD Planning Guide).
 This is not the case for the freshly software components developed.
 If anything is missing in the target SLD all required content can be transported in one transport request.
 If you choose this option, make sure to add the different export files to the transport request in the correct sequence: first add the objects that are a prerequisite for the import of the other.

-In the system demo two SLDs are used.
+In the scenario two SLDs are used.
 The CTS+ system is fully configured and so are the SLD systems, including settings needed to use CTS+ for SLD transports: The source SLD has got a connection to the CTS+ system, and both source and target SLD have been made known to the CTS+ system and connected with a transport route.

 - In the 1st SLD – let’s say the development SLD business systems have been created.